urdshals/QEdark-EFT/README.md

 <details><summary>Author & Contact</summary>
 <p>

-The author of QEdark-EFT is Einar Urdshals.
+The author of QEdark-EFT is Einar Urdshals and Marek Matas.

 For questions, bug reports or other suggestions please contact Einar Urdshals (urdshals@chalmers.se).
 </p>